ubuntu/snappy-playpen/idea/README.md

  - ide

 Known issues:
-  - missing theme
+  - missing theme (gtk, the intellij one works fine)
-  - uses gtk-launch, should actually only need a launcher for the fonts
   - only starts if installed with --devmode

 TODO:
- - replace gtk-launch with launcher
  - fix theme

 If installed without "--devmode" it returns the following error: